salina-tang/recipe-ratings-analysis/README.md

 `'prop_fat'`: This column has our computed proportion of calories attributed to fat out of the total calories of the recipe, as mentioned in previous sections.
 According to our hypothesis test, we have established that people do not rate high-fat and low-fat recipes on the same scale.
 Thus, by including the actual proportions, we believe our model can use this significant relationship for predictions.
 We decided to leave this column as is.

 `'fat_category'`: This column categorizes the data as one of the following two values: `'high-fat'` and `'low-fat'`, based on if their proportion of fat is higher or lower than the mean.
 As previously mentioned, we have discovered through our hypothesis test that people do not rate high-fat and low-fat recipes on the same scale, but rather high-fat recipes are rated higher.
-Taking that into account, we converted the values with `OneHotEncoder` to create the boolean column `'high-fat'`.
+Taking that into account, we converted the values into dummy variables with `OneHotEncoder`.

 `'calories (#)'`: This column contains the total calories of the recipe.
 In our aggregate exploration, we discovered that calories and proportion of fat generally have a positive relationship.
 Since they seem to be correlated, we believed that it could be another predictor for `'avg_rating'`.
 We noticed that there were a few outliers in this column, with some recipes having very large values, so we decided to use `QuantileTransformer` on this column to map it to a normal distribution and reduce skewness and extreme outliers.
 We believe that this would improve our model stability and may enhance performance.